rnb3ds/docs-site/docs/en/env/api-reference/secure-value.md

 Creates a secure value wrapper.

 **Parameters:**
-- `value` - The string value to protect
+- `value` - string value to protect

 **Returns:**
-- `*SecureValue` - Secure value object
+- `*SecureValue` - secure value object

 **Behavior:**
-- Uses object pooling to reduce allocations
+- Uses an object pool to reduce allocations
-- Sets GC finalizer for automatic zeroing
+- Sets a GC finalizer for automatic zeroing
-- If memory locking is enabled, attempts to lock memory (silently ignores on failure)
+- If memory locking is enabled, attempts to lock memory (silently ignored on failure)

 ```go
 secret := env.NewSecureValue("my-secret-password")